datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 * VSCode with [Robocorp extensions](https://robocorp.com/docs/developer-tools/visual-studio-code/overview) for RPA and generic automation code development

-* the current working directory mounted on to the desktop with name *Shared*.
+* the current working directory mounted onto the desktop as folder named *Shared*.

-Of course, both [Vagrant](https://www.vagrantup.com/) and supported virtualization environment like [VirtualBox](https://www.virtualbox.org/), must be installed beforehand.
+Of course, both [Vagrant](https://www.vagrantup.com/) and supported virtualization environment like [VirtualBox](https://www.virtualbox.org/) must be installed beforehand.
 (Alternatively also [libvirt](https://libvirt.org/) should be supported and [hyperv](https://www.vagrantup.com/docs/providers/hyperv) could be later.)

 To be even more honest, a configuration file with better defaults is recommended for better experience.
 That means a file named `Vagrantfile` with the following content: